 When the shock wave hit me, I said, “There is success.”

 Immediately after returning to Tinian, Tibbets was awarded the Distinguished Service Cross, the second highest decoration the U.S. Army can bestow for exceptional valor, by Major General Carl Spaatz.
 You can watch video of the Enola Gay’s departure and return to Tinian, as well as of the final preparations of “Little Boy” and “Fat Man,” on AHF’s YouTube channel.
-Three days later, the “Fat Man” plutonium bomb was dropped on Nagasaki.
+Three days later, the US used the “Fat Man” plutonium bomb on the city of Nagasaki.
 On August 14, 1945, Japan surrendered, bringing World War II to a close.

 Tibbets participated as technical adviser during the Operation Crossroads nuclear tests in 1946.
 He later served as commander of the Sixth Air Division, and was promoted to brigadier general.
 General Tibbets retired from the US Air Force in 1966.
-He died on November 1, 2007, at the age of 92.
+In 1976, he received criticism for re-enacting the bombing at an airshow in Texas, which created an international incident between the U.S. and Japan.
+Tibbets died on November 1, 2007, at the age of 92.